-We had an over abundance of basil in our garden last year, so we made lots of homemade basil pesto last summer!
-It was so yummy.
-I meant to share this recipe last year, but the time got away from me.
+We had an over abundance of basil in our garden last year, so we made lots of this easy basil pesto recipe last summer!
 It’s so easy to make and comes together in just a few minutes.

-This fresh basil pesto is so versatile and can be added to so many dishes!
-It tastes amazing on a pizza, sandwiches, pesto chicken, cooked pasta, spaghetti squash, bread…pretty much anything.
-Pesto just makes everything taste so yummy!
+Pesto is so versatile and can be added to so many dishes!
+It tastes amazing on a pizza, sandwiches, cooked pasta, spaghetti squash, bread…pretty much anything.
+A fresh pesto just makes everything taste so yummy!

 Find the full printable recipe with specific measurements below.

-- Basil: Fresh basil leaves are what makes this recipe.
-You also want to remove the stems, as they are a bit tough and have a bitter taste.
+- Basil: Fresh basil leaves are what makes this recipe, you will need about 2 cups.
+Remove the stems, as they are a bit tough and have a bitter taste.

 - Pine nuts: These are a classic nut to use for pesto and give it a creamy texture.
 You could substitute with almonds, walnuts, pistachios or even sunflower seeds if needed.